 Charles Schwab UK fined £9m for failing to protect client money

-FCA director compares shortcomings at firm to those at collapsed US bank Lehman Brothers
+FCA director compares shortcomings to those at collapsed US bank Lehman Brothers

-By agreeing to settle the case with the FCA, Charles Schwab UK also qualified for a 30 per cent discount on the initially calculated financial penalty of £12.8 million.
+By agreeing to settle with the FCA, Charles Schwab UK also qualified for a 30% discount on the initially calculated financial penalty of £12.8m.

 Stockbroking firm Charles Schwab UK has been fined £9 million (€9.9 million) by the UK financial regulator for failing to protect its clients’ assets and “making a false statement” to the authorities.

-The Financial Conduct Authority on Monday said the UK subsidiary of the US brokerage was found to have “swept” investors’ money across to an American affiliate, where it was mixed up with cash from non-UK clients and the firm’s own funds.
+The Financial Conduct Authority on Monday said the UK subsidiary of the US brokerage was found to have “swept” investors’ money across to a US affiliate, where it was mixed up with cash from non-UK clients and the firm’s own funds.

 But the UK business did not at all times have permission to safeguard and administer these “custody assets”, and it failed to notify the FCA of its previous breach of the rules when applying for the correct permission.